- People & Culture

 Employees are tired of boring PowerPoint presentations and training manuals as thick as a brick.
 They want engaging, immersive tools that elevate their learning and productivity, regardless of whether they’re new to your contact center or a long-time team member.

-The demand for a new approach to learning and training has grown out of the media-rich experiences we live in our day-to-day lives.
-Think of your smartphone and its myriad apps: Your coffee shop loyalty app gives you gold stars for each purchase and lets you exchange them for free products.
-Your language-learning app prompts you to keep your streak of daily Spanish lessons going.
+The demand for a new approach to learning and development has grown out of the media-rich experiences we live in our day-to-day lives.
+Think of your smartphone and its myriad of apps: Your coffee shop loyalty app gives you gold stars for each purchase and lets you exchange them for free products.
+Your language-learning app prompts you to continue your streak of daily Spanish lessons.
 Your step counter encourages you to get your 10,000 steps in every day, challenging friends and co-workers in the process.

-These gamified experiences are emerging as a valuable ally in keeping workers engaged, and in today's competitive talent market, engagement is of utmost importance.
-Last year, management consulting firm McKinsey released a report that tied engagement to job satisfaction and employee retention.
-Even better?
-"Satisfied call center employees are significantly more likely to stay and to refer their workplace to a friend," said the report, Boosting Contact Center Performance Through Employee Engagement.
+These gamified experiences are emerging as a valuable ally in keeping workers engaged, and in today’s competitive talent market, engagement is of utmost importance.
+According to Achievers Workforce Institute’s 2021 Engagement and Retention Report, engaged employees are 87% less likely to leave their organization.
+To extend team member tenure, engagement is key.

-Undoubtedly, gamification is a powerful device that can improve the quality of learning and increase productivity among staff.
-"Gamification enables us to drive performance in a way that team members can relate to and rally behind," says Chuck Koskovich, Chief Operating Officer, TELUS International.
-"It also serves as a simple way for employees to see how they're doing via highly visible and immediate reporting."
+Undoubtedly, gamification is a powerful device that can improve the quality of learning and increase productivity among staff by driving performance in a way that team members can relate to and rally behind.
+When deployed effectively, it also serves as a simple way for employees to see how they’re doing via highly visible and immediate reporting.

 A gamified work experience